asus-linux-drivers/asus-numberpad-driver/README.md

 - Multitouch with up to 5 fingers support (disabled by default)
 - Driver supports laptop suspend
 - Disabling Touchpad (e.g. Fn+special key) disables by default NumberPad as well (can be disabled, this functionality supports atm only `xinput` from `xorg`, no `wayland` support https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver/issues/54)
+- Is recognized when is connected external keyboard and automatically is changed [configuration](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#external-keyboard-configuration)

 ## Layouts